alistairdivorty/nameringers/zonefile-client/README.md

 ### 4. Deployment

 The [AWS CDK app](#5-aws-cdk-app) takes care of bundling the project files and dependencies into an assembly jar for deployment to Lambda.
 To deploy the application using the [AWS CDK Toolkit](https://docs.aws.amazon.com/cdk/v2/guide/cli.html), change the current working directory to `cdk` and run `cdk deploy ZoneFileStack`.
+See the [AWS CDK app](../README.md#5-aws-cdk-app) section of the main README for details of how to set up the AWS CDK Toolkit.

 ### 5. Invoke Lambda Function in Production Environment